 Certain stakeholders may be highly affected by a project or a policy even though they don't show a high level of interest.
-Thus it is important to differentiate between pure interest and the extent to which stakeholders are affected by certain outcomes.
+Thus, it is important to differentiate between pure interest and the extent to which stakeholders are affected by certain outcomes.

-5 Sustainable heating technologies and stakeholder selection
+4.5.
+Sustainable heating technologies and stakeholder selection

-Selecting stakeholders to work with in co-creation is connected with the type of sustainable heating technology chosen.
-Figure 10 and Table 5 provide an overview of alternative heating solutions for the built environment and suggest how co-creation might take shape depending on the technology.
+Selecting stakeholders with which to work in co-creation is connected with the type of sustainable heating technology chosen.
+Figure 9 and Table 5 provide an overview of alternative heating solutions for the built environment and suggest how co-creation might take shape depending on the technology.
 Individual and collective heat systems (district heat networks) are differentiated providing further clarification for the application of co-creation.